FBonino/Funtivity/README.md

 ### Flow

-<p style = "margin: 0 30px"> As the landing page is loaded a request to the backend is sent and the database is filled with the countries and their detail fetched from the API.
+As the landing page is loaded a request to the backend is sent and the database is filled with the countries and their detail fetched from the API.
 Later, for the results shown in the home page, by default or after applying a filter/order/search, the loaded countries state (contained in a Redux store) updates with the data coming from requests to the backend using url query parameters to get the information the user is looking for.
 If a user creates an activity a post request is sent that creates an activity or updates it, if it already existed, with the information in the request's body.
-Finally, when clicking on a country's flag the detail's data comes from the backend where both tables (countries and activities) are joined to get the country's detail and it's activities. </p>
+Finally, when clicking on a country's flag the detail's data comes from the backend where both tables (countries and activities) are joined to get the country's detail and it's activities.

 </br>